 - Crouzon syndrome

-Fellows will be treating patients from birth to age 21 from metro Atlanta, Georgia and across the country by using advanced pediatric technology, including:
+Fellows treat patients from birth to age 21 from metro Atlanta, Georgia and across the country by using advanced pediatric technology, including:

 - Mandibular Distraction

-Mandibular distraction is an option that provides relief by opening the airway and improving the child’s ability to eat.
+An option that provides relief by opening the airway and improving the child’s ability to eat

 - Nasal Alveolar Molding (NAM)

-Prior to surgery to repair a cleft, some patients will require orthodontic treatment in order to guide the growth of the mouth in the right direction, eventually aiding in the correction process.
+Prior to surgery to repair a cleft, some patients require orthodontic treatment to guide the growth of the mouth in the right direction, eventually aiding in the correction process

 - Laser Treatment of Hemangiomas

 While some involution can be expected, hemangiomas often require treatment for functional and aesthetic problems